There are competitive and non-competitive classes defined by age-group, and those for players of any age.

 Solo, duet and ensemble performances are catered for, as well as singers accompanying themselves on the guitar.

 There are classes defined by style of music and instrument, including Bach, flamenco, South American, ukulele, acoustic steel-strung, period instrument.

-A Bach workshop class gives performers an opportunity to work on a piece with the adjudicator, Graham Anthony Devine, who will give an introduction on playing Bach on the guitar followed by individual guidance.
+A Bach workshop class gives performers an opportunity to work on a piece with the adjudicator, Richard Wright, who will give an introduction on playing Bach on the guitar followed by individual guidance.

 A recital class provides an opportunity to give a sustained performance of contrasting pieces.